 Notebook folders have a visibility which can be either Public or Private.
 By default, new folders are

 Public notebook folder is listed in the

 Explore > Notebooks section allowing users to share their notebooks with the community.
 You will also spot your private folders here but it's only visible to you for convenience.

 Pluto/PlutoCon'21consists of notebooks presented at the PlutoCon'21 conference.

 By default notebooks don't have an HTML available however one can generate HTML using a generate-HTML job.
-Select the notebooks you wish to generate the html for then click the Generate-HTML button.
+Select the notebooks for which you wish to generate the HTML, then click on the Generate-HTML button.

 The job is listed below in the PlutoJobs table.

-Once complete the HTML is viewable in the Explore section.
+Once complete, the HTML is viewable in the Explore section.
+The

 Link button below the notebook name will lead you to this page.